-Then, Yen Tang said, "As we were sailing the third week across the South China Sea, we began to run out of food and water.
-And my children began developing temperatures, their bodies were flaring, [24:00] flaring with fever, they began screaming in terror at night, they could not sleep.
-So crazed were they by hunger and by thirst, they began drinking seawater, and eating seaweed."
-And then he looked at me, and he said, "Rabbi, do you know what it means, literally, to see your wife and your children to begin to die before your very eyes?"
-And then he looked up at me with a passion in his face that seized his whole body, it was trembling as he spoke, and he said, "Rabbi, you know, it was unbelievable, the pain, the anguish of seeing your family starve before your eyes, but there was even something worse than that, worse than hunger and starvation.
-As we were sailing the third and fourth week, we were passed by, by 23 [25:00] cargo ships, all of them filled with cargo going to Singapore, which is the economic nexus of southeast Asia.
-We waved at them with a white flag with an undershirt to stop.
-First, we thought they would stop and pull us out of the water."
-And he said, "Not a single ship stopped to pick us up.
-None of them stopped to give us water, a bag of rice."
-Yes, he said, "There were three ships that slowed down, the crews came up and they began laughing.
-We were their entertainment, breaking the boredom of their sailing at sea."
-And then, he turned to me, and he said, in exactly these words.
-He said, "You know, Rabbi, I was a high school teacher in a Catholic high school in Saigon, and during my training, our teachers used to talk about World War II, and some of the teachers referred to the experience of the Jews and Nazi Germany in 1930 -- now, we didn't hear too much about it, just a few things, some Jews were killed."
-[26:00] He said, "I now know what it means to have been a Jew in Nazi Germany in the 1930s and 1940s.
+Tong said, "As we were sailing the third week across the South China Sea, we began to run out of food and water, and my children began developing temperatures; [31:00] their bodies were flaring with fever.
+They began screaming in terror at night, they could not sleep.
+So crazed were they by hunger, and by thirst, they began drinking sea water and eating seaweed."
+And then he looked at me and he said, "Rabbi, do you know what it means, literally to see your wife and your children to begin to die before your very eyes?"
+And then he looked up at me, with a passion in his face, that seized his whole body, he was trembling as he spoke, and he said, "Rabbi, you know, it was unbelievable, the pain, the anguish, of seeing your family starve before your eyes, but there was even something worse than that, worse than hunger and starvation.
+As we were sailing the third and fourth week, [32:00] we were passed by by 23 cargo ships, all of them filled with cargo going to Singapore, which is the economic nexus of Southeast Asia.
+We waved at them with a white flag with an undershirt, to stop.
+First we thought they would stop and pull us out of the water," and he said, "not a single ship stopped to pick up.
+None of them stopped to give us water, a bag of rice.
+Yes," he said, "there were three ships that slowed down, the crews came up, and they began laughing, we were their entertainment, breaking the boredom of their sailing at sea."
+And then he turned to me and he said, in exactly these words, "You know, Rabbi, I was a high school teacher, in a Catholic high school in Saigon.
+And during my training, my teachers used to talk about World War II, and some of the teachers referred to the experience of the Jews in Nazi Germany [33:00] in 1930.
+Now we didn't hear too much about it, just a few things, some Jews were killed."
+He said, "I now know what it means to have been a Jew in Nazi Germany in the 1930s and the 1940s.
 There is something worse than hunger and starvation.
-The knowledge that you are abandoned by the world.
-The notion that your life, and the life of your children and your wife, is absolutely meaningless.
-The awareness that human life has become worthless, that it is like the [fluxion?] in this water, and that the world can send cameras, and there can be stories about you, and it means nothing, that you are abandoned to die before the eyes of the world."
+The knowledge that you are abandoned by the world, the notion that your life, and the life of your children, and your wife, is absolutely meaningless...the awareness that human life has become worthless, that it is like the flotsam in this water, and that the world can send cameras and there can be stories about you, and it means nothing.
+That you were abandoned to die before the eyes of the world."
+And as he said that, and I have to tell you exactly as that experience happened to me, I'm not sure how it happened or why it happened, I don't know whether it was the broiling heat of 101, 102 degrees in Indonesia, [34:00] or whether it was the exhaustion of our traveling day and night through these camps, we were working 12, 14 hours a day to cover all of that territory, but as he was talking to me, almost like a television flashback, something began flooding into my head, as he began talking about being a Jew in Nazi Germany, suddenly the figures "Nineteen thirty-nine.
+Nineteen thirty-nine.